 With AI-powered forecasting, production analysis, and automated data syncing between the field and office, Vitruvi improves accuracy, speeds up execution, and enhances collaboration across teams.
 The result is a unified system where planning, execution, and insights all live in one place—reducing risk, eliminating silos, and helping projects stay on track.

-AI construction software can support a wide range of contractors, depending on the platform's focus.
+AI construction software supports a wide range of contractors, depending on the platform’s focus.
 General contractors benefit from tools that improve schedule forecasting, documentation, and coordination across trades.
 EPC firms often use AI for large-scale planning, cost modeling, and scenario analysis.
 Specialty contractors can increase efficiency through progress tracking, issue detection, and mobile field updates, which simplify documentation and reduce back-and-forth communication with the general contractor (GC).

 Pricing for AI construction software varies based on the tool’s features and its deployment method.
 Some platforms offer flexible pricing models based on users, projects, or data volume, while others are structured for enterprise-wide implementation.
 Many teams find that the time and cost savings generated through automation and predictive insights more than offset the investment.